OPNsenseLab

 By OPNsenseLab Editorial · · 8 min read

 OPNsense supports active-passive HA using CARP (Common Address Redundancy Protocol) for virtual IPs and pfsync for connection state synchronization.
-When the primary node fails, the secondary takes over in under a second with existing TCP sessions intact.
+When the primary node fails, the secondary takes over quickly with existing TCP sessions intact.

 Architecture